Soaps and facial cleansers are all marketed as being good for your skin.

 Most soaps and face washes still contain chemicals known as surfactants.
 Surfactants dissolve oil and dirt so that they can be washed away by water, since oil and water normally repel each other.

-Several of the most common ones strip away natural sebum and undermine your skin’s barrier, allowing impurities and bacteria to penetrate more deeply.
+However, these surfactants can also strip away natural sebum and undermine your skin’s barrier, allowing impurities and bacteria to penetrate more deeply.

 A better solution is a natural ingredient like aloe vera that cleanses pores without stripping your skin.
-Above all, avoid cleansers with harsh surfactants that leave your skin feeling dry and tight.

 High Alkalinity Disrupts Skin pH